nju33/tirashi-observer-bot/README.md

 1. `mv .jest/setup-process-env.js.sample .jest/setup-process-env.js`
 2. Open it, then put `LINE_TOKEN`
 3. run `yarn build`.
-If you are VSCode user, It’s also ok that run VSCode's build task(by `cmd+shift+b`)
+If you are a VSCode user, It’s also ok that run VSCode's build task(by `cmd+shift+b`)

 Some test cases are having `.skip`.
-This is preventing to send a actual request to another.
+This is preventing sending an actual request to another.

 If testing them, remove it first before you run `yarn test`; also, you reattach `.skip` to one when finished before `git push`.